Martyn Dunne

-Martyn John Dunne, CNZM, QSO (born 16 January 1950) is a retired New Zealand Army officer, a diplomat and senior public servant.
+Martyn John Dunne, CNZM, QSO (born 16 January 1950) is a retired New Zealand Army officer, diplomat and senior public servant.
 He was the chief executive of the Ministry for Primary Industries.
 From 2011 until 2013 he was New Zealand High Commissioner to Australia based in Canberra.
 He was Comptroller of Customs and Chief Executive of the New Zealand Customs Service (2004–2011) after a career as soldier in the New Zealand Army from 1970 ending his military career in 2004 as Commander Joint Forces New Zealand with the rank of major general.
 In September 1999, Dunne led the New Zealand Force East Timor during New Zealand's largest deployment since World War II, and as the Senior National Officer and, with the rank of brigadier, commanded the Dili Command, an operational formation in the International Force East Timor, until 2000.

 Early life

 Dunne was born on 16 January 1950 in Auckland, New Zealand.
 He received his secondary education at St Peter's College, Auckland.